20 Must-Do Bucket List Experiences in Victoria to Explore in 2026

 Taking you from the big smoke to Bass Strait and back again, these are Victoria’s bucket list experiences you need see to believe.

 Victoria is a state that refuses to be put in a box.
-It’s a chameleon, shifting between moody coastal landscapes, sun-drenched vineyards, high-country hideaways, and gritty urban charm.
-This is a place where you can spend the morning chasing waterfalls in a fern-covered rainforest, the afternoon sipping a Pinot Noir that could rival Burgundy, and the evening in a dimly lit bar where the bartender remembers your drink before you even ask.
+It’s a chameleon, shifting between moody coastal landscapes, sun-drenched vineyards, high-country hideaways and gritty urban charm.
+This is a place where you can spend the morning chasing waterfalls in a fern-covered rainforest, the afternoon sipping a Pinot Noir that could rival Burgundy and the evening in a dimly lit bar where the bartender remembers your drink before you ask.

 For those with an insatiable hunger for experience, Victoria delivers in spades.
-These 15 bucket list adventures are the ones that define the state—experiences that stick to your bones, etching themselves into memory like a well-worn passport stamp.
+These 19 bucket-list adventures are the ones that define the state — experiences that stay with you, etching themselves into memory like a well-worn passport stamp.

 The Australian Open: Kick it Courtside

 For two weeks every summer, Melbourne becomes the beating heart of the tennis world.
-The Australian Open is a brilliant spectacle, a sun-soaked celebration of sport, culture, and revelry.
-Step into Melbourne Park, and you’ll feel it—the electric buzz, the scent of sunscreen and Aperol Spritz, the mix of die-hard fans and casual day-trippers.
-Unlike Wimbledon’s elegance or Roland Garros’ intensity, the AO is a party with world-class tennis at its core.
+The Australian Open is a brilliant spectacle, a sun-soaked celebration of sport, culture and revelry.
+Step into Melbourne Park and you’ll feel it — the electric buzz, the scent of sunscreen and Aperol Spritz, the mix of die-hard fans and day-trippers.
+Unlike Wimbledon’s formality or Roland Garros’ intensity, the AO is a festival with world-class tennis at its centre.

-Rod Laver Arena hosts the main event, but beyond the court, live music, rooftop lounges, and pop-up bars turn the grounds into a festival.
-The whole city feeds off the energy—restaurants stay open late, Federation Square transforms into a public viewing party, and Melbourne pulses with the thrill of the game.
-From thrilling five-set epics to late-night showdowns under the stars, this is Melbourne at its absolute best.
+Rod Laver Arena hosts the main event, but beyond the court, live music, rooftop lounges and pop-up bars turn the precinct into a summer playground.
+The whole city feeds off the momentum; restaurants run late, Federation Square becomes a communal lounge room and Melbourne moves with the rhythm of the tournament.
+From five-set marathons to midnight matches under the stars, this is Melbourne at its most magnetic.

 January 2026